 - A column diameter of greater than 3 feet will need a packing size between 2 and 3 inches.

-Determining the Column Height
+Determining the Height of a Packed Column

 The packing height equals the height of transfer units multiplied by the number of transfer units.
 You can determine the packing height through either a mass transfer analysis or an equilibrium stage analysis.
 Find out more about how to use either of these analyses below: